 Among other things, there are some explicit virtual sex scenes between Dan and Maya.
 The novel definitely raises questions of what’s in store for the human race.

-Climate Science – this is also called cli-fi
+Best Climate Science Hard SF Books – this is also called cli-fi

 Between the Strokes of Night (1985) by Charles Sheffield includes climate change and biological investigations of metabolism and brain function.
 It takes place during two different eras: 2010 and the far future of 29,000 AD.